orenzah/inet/showcases/wireless/coexistence/doc/index.rst

    :width: 70%
    :align: center

+**TODO**
   In this particular scenario, the performance of both technologies is decreased, by about 10 percent, compared to the base performance.
   Note that the fractional number of packets is due to the averaging of the repetitions.

 .. .. note::